ubc-library-rc/workflow-tools/content/introduction.md

 * Set meaningful tasks
 * Use templates when available

-If you are looking for support with research data management, consider attending workshops in our Research Data Management series or scheduling a consult here:
+If you are looking for support with research data management, consider attending workshops in our <a href="https://libcal.library.ubc.ca/calendar/vancouver/?t=g&q=RDM&cid=7544&cal=7544&inc=0">Research Data Management series</a> or <a href="https://researchcommons.library.ubc.ca/consultation-requests/">schedule a consult</a>.